On the Need for (Quantum) Memory with Short Outputs: Introduction

 One key difficulty in answering the above questions, stems from the fact that proving time-space tradeoffs for problems with short outputs in the ``generic model'' is challenging even in the \emph{classical} setting.
 Here, the ``generic model'' refers to algorithms that perform computation on bounded memory, can discard some used memory, and introduce new memory on demand.
 This was already pointed out by Dinur~\cite{dinur2020tight}.
 Since the introduction of time-space tradeoffs by Cobham~\cite{cobham1966recognition}, establishing strong time-space tradeoffs for short-output problems is open;~\cite{fortnow2005time} demonstrated some tradeoffs for short-output problems, but both time and space are only logarithmic in the input size, making the statement not strong.
 Other models (preprocessing, streaming and pebbling models) do not have a similar barrier and thus most results directly apply to problems with short outputs.
 On the other hands, existing trade-off results in the ``generic model'' only apply to large-output problems, where the required memory is at least as large as the output size, like \cite{dinur2020tight} in the classical setting and \cite{Hamoudi_2023} in the quantum setting for multi-collision finding.
 Given these challenges, we pose the following fundamental questions in this paper:

 More precisely we ask:

-Short outputs are not an edge case: decision problems and most search problems in the RO/QROM all fall into this regime.
-Technically, all previous method in the generic model (for long outputs) seems to require certain progress measure, which is no longer well defined for short-output problems.
+Short outputs are not an edge case: decision problems and most search problems in the (Quantum) Random Oracle Model all fall into this regime.
+Technically, all previous methods in the generic model (for long outputs) seem to require a certain progress measure, which is no longer well defined for short-output problems.
 Even partial results --- say, ruling out $T\cdot S=o(N^{\alpha})$ for some constant $\alpha>0$ on natural short-output tasks --- would represent a qualitative advance over the current logarithmic barrier and bring us materially closer to Aaronson’s question.